Billing cycles and thresholds

 Most of the fees charged by Shopify are recurring payments, meaning they occur on a regular cycle.
 These billing cycles vary and are not all in sync unless, for example, you start on a plan with 30-day billing and install all of your apps on the same day.
 Your shop name and invoice ID will appear on your credit card statement whenever Shopify charges your card.

 In addition to your regular billing cycles, you will be billed at the end of the day if pending charges on your account exceed your account's daily threshold amount.
 You will also be billed throughout the day for any transactions costing more than double your account's daily threshold amount.
-You can check your account's threshold amount in the Invoices and fees section of the Account page in your Shopify admin.
+You can check your account's threshold amount in the Invoices section of the Billing page in your Shopify admin.

 Threshold billing helps to make sure your invoices stay manageable, and to make sure that you stay on top of your expenses throughout the month.